dask/dask-blog/_posts/2020-08-21-running-tutorials.md

 ## Why should open source projects run tutorials

 The Dask team has historically run tutorials at conferences such as SciPy.
 With 2020 turning out the way that it has much of this content is being presented virtually this year.
-As more people are becoming accustom to participating in virtual tutorials we felt it would be a good service to our community to start running regular virtual tutorials independent of conferences we may be attending or speaking at.
+As more people are becoming accustomed to participating in virtual tutorials we felt it would be a good service to our community to start running regular virtual tutorials independent of conferences we may be attending or speaking at.

 Tutorials are great for open source projects as they appeal to multiple types of learner.

 - The tutorial material provides a great foundation for _written and visual learners_.
 - Using an interactive tool like Jupyter Notebooks allows _kinesthetic learners_ to follow along and take their own paths.
 - Having an instructor run through the material in real time provides a spoken source for _auditory learners_.
+- It's also just fun to have a bunch of people from around the world participate in a live event.
+There is a greater sense of community.

 Many open source projects provide documentation, some also make instructional videos on YouTube, but you really can't beat a tutorial for producing a single set of content that is valuable to many users.

-The more users you can share knowledge, information and skills with the more they are going to use and engage with the project.
+The more users can share knowledge, information and skills with the more they are going to use and engage with the project.
 Having a great source of learning material is critical for converting interested newcomers to users and users to contributors.

 It is also great for the maintainers too.
 Dask is a large project made up of many open source repositories all with different functions.
 Each maintainer tends to participate in their specialist areas, but do not engage with everything on a day-to-day basis.
 Having maintainers run tutorials encourages them to increase their knowledge of areas they rarely touch in order to deliver the material, and this benefits the project as a whole.